stcybrdgs/cosc2425-x86Assembly/lab9/README.md

 #lab9

-This project was intended to explore lab8 more thoroughly.
+This project explores lab8 more thoroughly.
 It compiles code from multiple source files to control LEDs and a buzzer on the controller board.